 POM stands for Project Object Model.
-It’s basic Unit of work in maven. it’s an XML file.
+It’s a basic Unit of work in maven. it’s an XML file.
 It perpetually resides within the base directory of the project as pom.xml.
 To create the project(s), it contains numerous configuration details and data concerning the project employed by maven

 4. What Is Maven Build Lifecycle?
 Name The 3 Build Lifecycle of Maven?

 A Build Lifecycle is a well-defined sequence of phases that outline the order in which the goals are to be executed.
-Here phase represents a stage in life cycle.
+Here phase represents a stage in the life cycle.

 The three build lifecycles are: